bennycode/coinbase-pro-node/README.md

 - **Typed.** Source code is 100% TypeScript.
 No need to install external typings.
 - **Tested.** Code coverage is 100%.
 No surprises when using "coinbase-pro-node".
 - **Convenient.** Request throttling is built-in.
 Don't worry about rate limiting.
+- **Comfortable.** More than an API client.
+You will get extras like candle watching.
+- **Maintained.** Automated security updates.
+No threats from outdated dependencies.
+- **Modern.** HTTP client with Promise API.
+Don't lose yourself in callback hell.
 - **Robust.** WebSocket reconnection is built-in.
 No problems if your Wi-Fi is gone.
-- **Easy-to-use.** HTTP client with Promise API.
-No callbacks required.
-- **Maintained.** Automated security updates.
-No threats from outdated dependencies.

 ## Installation